karstenspang/mockjdbc/README.md

     try(Connection conn=DriverManager.getConnection("jdbc:noop:","user","pwd")){
         final SQLException ex1=new SQLException("1");
         final SQLException ex2=new SQLException("2");
-        final Connection wrappedConnection=new ConnectionWrap(conn,Arrays.asList(
+        final Connection wrappedConnection=new ConnectionWrap(conn,List.of(
-            new WrapperStep<PreparedStatement>(PreparedStatementWrap::new,Arrays.asList(
+            new WrapperStep<PreparedStatement>(PreparedStatementWrap::new,List.of(
                 new ExceptionStep(ex1)
             )),
-            new WrapperStep<PreparedStatement>(PreparedStatementWrap::new,Arrays.asList(
+            new WrapperStep<PreparedStatement>(PreparedStatementWrap::new,List.of(
                 new ExceptionStep(ex2)
             ))
         ));